 Overview of ASL processing

 Figure 2 provides an overview of the time course of looking behavior in the VLP task.
-The three curves show changes in the mean proportion of trials on which participants in each age group fixated to the signer, the target image, or the distractor image at every 33 ms interval .
+The three curves show changes in the mean proportion of trials on which participants in each age group fixated to the signer, the target image, or the distractor image at every 33 ms interval of the stimulus sentence.
 At the onset of the target sign, all participants are looking at the signer.
 As the sign unfolded, proportion looking to the signer decreases rapidly as participants shift their gaze to either the target or the distractor image.
 Proportion looking to the target increases sooner in the sentence and reaches a higher asymptote compared to proportion looking to the distractor for all age groups, providing evidence that even the youngest children were capable of doing the task.
-After looking to the target image, participants’ tended to rapidly shift their gaze back to the signer, reflected by the increase in signer around 2000 ms after target noun onset.
-In Younger = 0.12Older = 0.05
+After looking to the target image, participants’ tended to rapidly shift their gaze back to the signer, reflected by the increase in proportion looking to signer around 2000 ms after target noun onset.
+In all three groups, proportion looking to distracter was small decreasing to almost zero in the adults(Younger = 0.12, Older = 0.05),